phpearth/docs/security/passwords.md

----
-title: "How to Work With Users' Passwords and How to Securely Hash Passwords in PHP?"
+# How to Work With Users' Passwords and How to Securely Hash Passwords in PHP?
-updated: "August 25, 2016"
-permalink: "/faq/security/passwords/"
----

 When you must save user's password in a database you should never ever store them in plain text because of security precautions and privacy protection.
 Database